 Elevate Quantum Awarded $127 Million to Secure US Leadership in Quantum Technology – CNM a Designated Lead for Training Quantum Technicians

-Elevate Quantum, a consortium of organizations based in Colorado, New Mexico and Wyoming, announced on Tuesday that it received a Tech Hub Phase 2 Implementation award from the U.S. Department of Commerce, resulting in $127 million in funding.
+Elevate Quantum, a consortium of organizations based in Colorado, New Mexico and Wyoming, announced this week that it received a Tech Hub Phase 2 Implementation award from the U.S. Department of Commerce, resulting in $127 million in funding.
 The award is expected to spur more than $2 billion in additional private capital and establish the Mountain West region as a global leader in quantum innovation and quantum economic and workforce development.

 As members of Elevate Quantum, CNM and University of Colorado-Boulder are designated as the workforce development leads.
 CNM Ingenuity will partner with Sandia National Labs to develop the curriculum for an immersive 10-week (40 hours per week) Quantum Technician Bootcamp that will serve as a rapid workforce training program, and CNM will support other community colleges in the region to reproduce and expand the training.
 It will be part of CNM Ingenuity’s successful Deep Dive Technology bootcamps.